 The maximum entry is 300 participants so please remember to book early because once the allocated 300 places are filled, the event will be closed to participants.
 Our previous scrumptious events have all sold out, so book early to avoid disappointment.

 Cartoon characters is this year’s fancy dress theme – Go on! it would be great to see you on the day dressed as Top Cat, the Flintstones, Scooby Doo … you choose!
 PRIZE for the BEST – the winner will go home with the Gasmark North Devon Ltd trophy.
 Bonkers fancy dress are offering 20% off hired or 10% off retail costumes – just take in your Scrumptious confirmation to Bonkers Fancy Dress, 44 Bear Street, Barnstaple www.bonkers-party.com to be eligible for discount.

 The Webbers Estate Agent trophy will be awarded to the person who raises the most sponsorship.
 Sponsorship is optional, but if every participant could raise an additional £35 it would amount to an additional £10,000 to support our patients at the hospital – wow!

 Restrictions: 18 years+ only.
 No dogs as they are not permitted on parts of the route.

-The event is being managed by Race Director Simon Oliver (and proprietor of St Johns Garden Centre).
+The event route was designed by Simon Oliver (and proprietor of St Johns Garden Centre).
 Simon is a local runner from the Woolacombe area, and he is pleased to be able to share the running routes that he trains on with you.
-Liz Wilton and Rob Cooper of www.orchardsfarmshop are organising the food stops.
-Together, Simon, Liz, Rob and the NHS charity “Over and Above” fundraising team will ensure we produce an event that you will want to be part of.
+Rob Cooper and Liz Wilton of www.orchardsfarmshop are organising the food stops.
+Together, Simon, Rob, Liz and the NHS charity “Over and Above” fundraising team will ensure we produce an event that you will want to be part of.

 Just click ENTER to register your place.